Kumarimanisha/Covid-data-analysis-using-MapReduce-framework/README.md

 1. Is there any relationship between age structure of the population and COVID-19 infections?
 2. Is there any relationship between gender subgroups and COVID-19 infections?

-The project implementation is done using  Map Reduce job in pseudo distributed Hadoop system.
+The project implementation is done using  Map Reduce job in pseudo distributed Hadoop system.For data visualization Tableau was used.

 # steps to run the code: